Jawahir01/Bird-Hunt/README.md

 # **Credits**
 - ## **Content**
     1. The icons in the website were from [Font Awesome](https://fontawesome.com)
+    2. The favicons in the website are from [Favicon](https://favicon.io/)
-    2. The hourglass code from http://www.w3schools.com
+    3. The hourglass code from (http://www.w3schools.com)
-    3. The footer code is edited using the footer sections from https://www.w3schools.com/bootstrap5/
+    4. The footer code is edited using the footer sections from (https://www.w3schools.com/bootstrap5/)

 - ## **Media**
-     The images of the theme game background in the Home page, the background image of the game page,  birds and animals were from google image.
+     The images of the theme game background in the Home page, the background image of the game page, the favicon of the website, the birds and animals were from google image.

 - ## **Acknowledgements**
      1. _Dave Horrocks_, Technical Content Reviewer in Code Institute.